mhmdtshref/form2/README.md

 </Form>
 ```

-To be able to get values inside onSubmit function, you have to use our components inside the components (and don't miss to import it with the `Form` component)
+To be able to get values inside onSubmit function, you have to use our components inside the components (and don't miss to import it with the `Form` component), and the `name` property is required to used to name the keys of onSubmit values object:
 ```typescript jsx
 <Form onSubmit={(event) => { /* Use the form fields values by event.target.values */ }}>
     <TextField name="username" />